aloe8475/PhysicalReinforcementLearning/README.md

 ```
 generate_networks
 ```
 Used to create nanowire networks.
-This can also be done in n-back/Test build networks and patterns.ipynb.

 ```
 n-back